eharris128/engineering/README.md

 * [`Backend Platform Engineer/Lead`](roles/backend.md)
 * [`Core Engine Engineer/Lead - Linux System Internals`](roles/core_engine.md)

-If you are interesting in one of these roles, don't send a resume.
+If you are interested in one of these roles, don't send a resume.
 Write a short note instead...
 Share your thoughts about `cloud-native` and what it means to you in addition to the relevant information about you.
 You can email it to `join.engineering`.